Photo Gallery: Ascension Michigan Shining Moments

 MICHIGAN (CBS DETROIT) – Looking for some uplifting news?
 Scroll through this roundup to see how love and support are displayed for and by the Ascension Michigan healthcare heroes.

+The Novi Police and Fire Departments expressed their appreciation for the caregivers at Ascension Providence Hospital in Novi.
+They positioned their patrol cars and fire trucks in the shape of a “heart” in the hospital’s parking lot, and held up huge “THANK YOU!” letters from “NPD & NFD”.

+The Grosse Pointe Farms-City Little League demonstrated its gratitude to the medical professionals fighting the novel coronavirus by donating $10,000 to two local funds at Ascension St. John Hospital.

-This special moment, of a husband and wife, was captured at Ascension St. John Hospital.
-Mr. Burnett is in law school and Mrs. Burnett is an OB-GYN resident at Ascension St. John.
+This special moment, of a husband and wife, was captured at Ascension Macomb-Oakland in Warren.
+David Burnett, RN, is in law school and Dr. Emily Broomell is a third-year OB-GYN resident at Ascension Macomb-Oakland.
 They had to live apart for the first few months of their marriage while he finished his degree out of state.
 School went fully online once the coronavirus hit, so he signed up as an agency flex RN to help out during the crisis.
-Mr. Burnett was very excited when he was assigned to work at Ascension St. John.
-On Easter weekend, Mrs. Burnett had to work COVID admissions overnight, while he worked day shift in the ICU.
-On Easter morning, as Mr. Burnett arrived on duty and his wife was finishing, she came to visit him.
+Burnett was very excited when he was assigned to work at Ascension Macomb-Oakland.
+On Easter weekend, Dr. Broomell had to work COVID admissions overnight, while he worked day shift in the ICU.
+On Easter morning, as Burnett arrived on duty and his wife was finishing, she came to visit him.
 Being the first time they’d seen each other since Good Friday, it was meaningful to both of them.
 They’re both very grateful that they’ve been uniquely positioned to help people in Detroit during the coronavirus crisis.

 Ascension associates and the communities they call home, have worked together to brighten the experience of our patients and the team members who care for them.